N-Rondoni/slugFind/README.md

  For visualization, run plotFriend.py, which will generate most the figures used in the paper.

- For visulaization of specific subsets of spiking activity, run fancyPlottingMPCmain.py
+ For visualization of specific subsets of spiking activity, run fancyPlottingMPCmain.py

  fancyPlottingMPCmain.py is exactly MPCmain.py, but produces fancy plots which would slow down driver.py if looped over.